Quantum-inspired dynamical models on quantum and classical annealers: Conclusion

 At the same time the classical reference solver, VeloxQ, retains the shortest absolute runtime.
 Optimised data structures, problem-specific heuristics, and the massive parallelism of modern graphics cards still outweigh the quantum speedups that current devices can offer.
 This balance of power illustrates a central theme in contemporary computing: hardware breakthroughs and algorithmic ingenuity progress on separate tracks, and leadership can pass from one to the other multiple times before a mature technology emerges.

 The prospects for quantum hardware are encouraging.
 Our mapping requires additional qubits only in proportion to the number of simulated time steps, rather than the square or cubic growth familiar from many other encodings.
 As denser qubit lattices and wider coupler graphs move from prototype to production, medium-scale dynamical simulations covering tens to hundreds of effective degrees of freedom should become accessible within a single annealing run.
 Whether the next generation of processors merely matches or overtakes the best classical heuristics will depend on continued advances in both camps.

+Our large-scale benchmarks ($N$ up to $\sim 10^5$) confirm that VeloxQ significantly outperforms Simulated Annealing, exhibiting favorable power-law scaling.
+This establishes a high-performance classical baseline that helps to indentify the threshold for future quantum advantage.
 The open-source benchmark suite released with this work provides a transparent reference against which that progress can be measured.